Telephone: 604 444-4889

 Role in Canadian Publishing

 In the early 1980s, the press experimented with publishing highly successful commercial titles.
-However, we found that these not only took too much time away from our new literary work but also threatened, by putting at too great a risk, the company’s solid literary backlist.
+However, we found that these not only took too much time away from new literary work but also threatened, by putting at too great a risk, the company’s solid literary backlist.
 For these reasons, the press returned to its original, exclusively literary mandate in 1985.

 Talon is a member of the following organizations: